 First, you should contact the court or office where the lien was filed and make sure it has updated its records to show the lien as vacated or filed in error.

-Experian will contact the source of the information with your dispute.
+Experian may also contact the source of the information with your dispute.
 The court or office should then instruct Experian to remove it.
-You should receive the results of the dispute in 30 to 45 days.
+You should receive the results of the dispute within 30 to 45 days.

 Thanks for asking.